-General Studies: HU THE 301 Film: The Creative Process II.
+M THE 301 Film: The Creative Process II.
 (3)

 Advanced study of contemporary cinema history and film techniques; analyzes social changes in film, multicultural filmmaking, and the star system.
 Lecture, demonstration via film, video, and DVD.
-Prerequisite: THE 300
+Prerequisite: THE 201 fall and spring Traces major developments in theatre production and dramatic literature from their beginnings to the mid-17th century.
+Lecture, student presentations.
+Prerequisite: Theatre major or minor.
+General Studies: HU.
+H sprina

-THE 320 History of the Theatre I. (3)
+M THE 320 History of the Theatre I. (3)